German challenger banks: who’s who (and what’s their tech)

 In 2017, it partnered with Eight Inc to launch Fidor Market, its digital marketplace.
 The two firms said they are jointly designing Fidor’s customer experience for the community-based marketplace for financial services.
 The project was initially launched to Fidor’s customers in Germany as a beta test, followed by a global roll-out.
 Fidor Market is a standalone market infrastructure and white-label solution for distribution partners.

-At the beginning of August 2019, Deutsche Bank started digital bank, Fyrst, designed to offer the ‘promise of security’ to freelancers, founders and entrepreneurs as the first digital bank specifically for self-employed workers.
+In August 2019, Deutsche Bank unveiled a standalone digital banking offshoot, Fyrst.
+Deutsche Bank says Fyrst provides the “promise of security” to freelancers, founders and entrepreneurs as the country’s first digital bank specifically for self-employed workers.

 Helsinki-based Holvi, established in 2011, offers a business current account and a debit card, Holvi Business Mastercard.